Roger Ebert: Critical style

-Ebert's reviews were also characterized by "dry wit."
-He often wrote in a deadpan style when discussing a movie's flaws; in his review of Jaws: The Revenge, he wrote that Mrs. Brody's "friends pooh-pooh the notion that a shark could identify, follow or even care about one individual human being, but I am willing to grant the point, for the benefit of the plot.
+Ebert's reviews were characterized by "dry wit."
+Reviewing Jaws: The Revenge, he wrote that Mrs. Brody's "friends pooh-pooh the notion that a shark could identify, follow or even care about one individual human being, but I am willing to grant the point, for the benefit of the plot.
 I believe that the shark wants revenge against Mrs. Brody.
 I do.
 I really do believe it.
 After all, her husband was one of the men who hunted this shark and killed it, blowing it to bits.
-And what shark wouldn't want revenge against the survivors of the men who killed it?
-Here are some things, however, that I do not believe", going on to list the other ways the film strained credulity.
+And what shark wouldn't want revenge against the survivors of the men who killed it?"
 He wrote "Pearl Harbor is a two-hour movie squeezed into three hours, about how on Dec.
 7, 1941, the Japanese staged a surprise attack on an American love triangle.
 Its centerpiece is 40 minutes of redundant special effects, surrounded by a love story of stunning banality.
 The film has been directed without grace, vision, or originality, and although you may walk out quoting lines of dialog, it will not be because you admire them."
+Of Freddy Got Fingered, he wrote "This movie doesn’t scrape the bottom of the barrel.
+This movie isn’t the bottom of the barrel.
+This movie isn’t below the bottom of the barrel.
+This movie doesn’t deserve to be mentioned in the same sentence with barrels."

 "[Ebert's prose] had a plain-spoken Midwestern clarity...a genial, conversational presence on the page...his criticism shows a nearly unequaled grasp of film history and technique, and formidable intellectual range, but he rarely seems to be showing off.
 He's just trying to tell you what he thinks, and to provoke some thought on your part about how movies work and what they can do".